Vallejo, California

 What buying in Vallejo actually involves

 Same fiduciary discipline as on every Lily Garipova representation: read every disclosure end-to-end, model the carrying cost (mortgage + property tax + HOA + insurance), walk the property at multiple times of day, and stay willing to walk you away from a property that does not pencil.
-Vallejo-specific particulars are covered in the FAQ below; the hospital caveat (Sutter Solano L&D closed May 2021; Kaiser Vallejo is the only in-city L&D, PPO families now drive 20-30 min off-island) is essential for family-planning buyers; the commute math to SF / Walnut Creek via the Carquinez Bridge or I-80 / I-580 is a key cost-of-living variable.
+Vallejo-specific particulars are covered in the FAQ below; the hospital caveat (Sutter Solano L&D closed May 2021; Kaiser Vallejo is the only in-city L&D, PPO-plan buyers now drive 20-30 min off-island) is essential for buyers who will need labor and delivery access; the commute math to SF / Walnut Creek via the Carquinez Bridge or I-80 / I-580 is a key cost-of-living variable.

 What selling in Vallejo involves